NightClover-code/NightClover-code/README.md

  ## More about me
-- ⚡ I’m a UI/UX designer and Full-stack JS developer.
+- ⚡ I’m a UI designer and Full-stack JS developer.
 - 👨🏽‍💻 I spend most of my time designing & building awesome web apps.
 - 🚀 I enjoy building complex APIs using the hottest technologies.
 - 🟦 Next.js, JAMStack and typescript enthusiast.